hashicorp/terraform-provider-assert/docs/functions/empty.md

   assert {
     condition     = provider::assert::empty(aws_cloudwatch_log_subscription_filter.example.filter_pattern)
-    error_message = "Filter pattern must be empty to match all log events" }
+    error_message = "CloudWatch log subscription filter pattern must be empty, as it is a match all."
+  }
 }
 ```